oneeve8/kobble-data/content/Information.md

 5. Expert Witness Testimony (not proof by itself, but can provide added certainty)
 6. Photographic or Video Evidence (not proof by itself, but can provide added certainty)

 A lack of evidence to support a hypothesis or theory causes loss of credence.

-All these together provide a *Preponderance of Evidence* which gives credence to a theory or hypothesis.

 1. Circumnavigation
 2. Sunrise and Sunset